Jenisch/ExileCraft-v0.1-a/README.md

      (If needed, grant execute permission once with `chmod +x run_cli.sh`).
    * Prefer to call Python directly?
 You can always do `python main.py` (or `python3 main.py`) from the project folder.

-3. **Follow the prompts** to pick a base and "check" your desired affixes by entering the numbers shown in the menu.
-The tool prints the suggested crafting sequence.
+4. **Follow the prompts** to pick a base and highlight your desired affixes by entering the numbers shown in the themed menus.
+The planner prints the suggested crafting sequence in stylised panels.

 ### Extending the dataset

-Add more item bases or affixes by editing `data/affixes.json`.
+* When using RePoE data, edit `data/repoe/base_items.min.json` or `data/repoe/mods.min.json` after import to experiment with custom bases/mods.
+* To ship personal adjustments, continue editing `data/affixes.json`; it remains the fallback when no RePoE data is present.

 Every entry can list:

 * `item_classes` and `required_tags` to gate mods to the appropriate bases.
 * `methods` with short descriptions of the strategies you want surfaced in the plan.